This article describes Task View in Windows 11.

-You can also use Task View to organize your work, reducing clutter and making your desktop easier to navigate.
-If you keep a lot of apps open at once and you want to separate them by tasks, using virtual desktops or workspaces may be useful.
+You can use Task View to help organize your work, which reduces clutter and makes your desktop easier to navigate.
+If you tend to have many apps open simultaneously and want to separate them by tasks, utilizing virtual desktops or workspaces can be very helpful.

 Task View is automatically added to the Taskbar in Windows 11.
 However, a keyboard shortcut can quickly create a new virtual desktop.